stanosphere/mastermind/Readme.md

 ```
 Results for brute-force algorithm:
 Number of guesses needed on the left,
-amount of hidden codes that needed that number of guesses on the left
+amount of hidden codes that needed that number of guesses on the right

 Map(
   1 -> 1,